Su386yt/partly-sane-skies-su386/docs/pages/documentation/config.md

 The OneConfig class is located at ``me.partlysanestudios.partlysaneskies.config.OneConfigScreen`` and is written entirely in Kotlin.

-Within the class, we seperate each new category using:
+Within the class, we separate each new category using:

 ```kt